Skip to Content

 Graduate of the Faculty of Electrical Engineering, Czech Technical University, Prague, and the InterLeader® 2012 development program and also a graduate of certified training program the Diligent Climate Leadership.

-He is responsible for the safe and efficient operation and development of nuclear generating facilities, including ensuring the generation and distribution of heat for central heat supply from operating nuclear power plants.
-He manages subsidiaries providing service and support activities related to nuclear activities.
+He is responsible for the management and development of existing nuclear generating facilities, including ensuring the generation and distribution of heat from these facilities.
+He manages subsidiaries providing service and support activities related to the nuclear activities of CEZ Group.

 The Board of Directors may set up working commissions, teams, and committees for the purposes of its activities in compliance with the bylaws of ČEZ, a. s.